skeres/kubernetes_tutorial/12_readme.md

-# goals : with minikube cluster, using DECLARATIVE mode :
+# goals : DECLARATIVE mode with ngninx, dashboard and replicaset
 - deploy your first Nginx Pod
 - install kubernetes dashboard
 - deploy your first replicaset